How to get involved

 Eco Volunteers assist the UC Sustainability Office to increase and promote campus sustainability.

 Through becoming involved as an Eco Volunteer, you’ll have the chance to be involved in sustainability related events and campaigns, meet like-minded people, and be a part of the sustainability community at UC.
+You'll also gain

 You’ll receive emails about upcoming events and activities that we need help with, as well as the next Eco Volunteering meetup (these usually happen once per term).